 For big medical bills or complex issues, you might consider turning to an independent billing advocate.
-Just know that these services can be expensive, with these professionals charging hourly—typically between $75 and $350—or a percentage of what they save you.
-AdvoConnection maintains a national directory of members of the Alliance of Professional Health Advocates.
+Be sure to understand how they charge (for example, if it’s hourly, per project, or a percentage of what they save you) and what the rates are.
+Hourly rates for such help can have a wide range.
+Umbra Health Advocacy maintains a national directory of members of the Alliance of Professional Health Advocates.

 Build a medical budget

 Medical expenses are a fact of life.
-Healthcare eats up about 8% of the average family budget,4 so it makes sense to set aside money every month toward this line item.
+Healthcare ate up up about 8% of the average family budget in 2022,5 so it makes sense to set aside money every month toward this line item.
 But medical expenses often accumulate suddenly, typically after an unexpected illness or accident, making it difficult to budget sufficiently.
 That’s why it’s important to build up an emergency savings fund to help you deal with unforeseen expenses.

 As of July 1, 2022, the three nationwide credit reporting agencies began removing paid medical debt from credit reports.
 In addition, they will not report unpaid medical debt unless it has been in collections for 12 months (up from six months previously).
-And finally, unpaid medical collections debt that had an initial balance of $500 or less will be removed from credit reports entirely starting in early 2023.
+And finally, unpaid medical collections debt that had an initial balance of $500 or less were being removed from credit reports entirely starting in early 2023.6